SirShkolnik-WonderLand/SmartStart_web/docs/README.md

 ## 🔄 **Documentation Updates**

 This documentation is actively maintained and updated with each release.
-Last updated: **September 2025**
+Last updated: **January 2025**

 ### **Recent Updates**
 - ✅ Complete documentation suite with 15 comprehensive files